 A few years ago I was in a hostelry with a friend watching the League Two football play-off final.
-After half an hour minutes of this frenetic, route-one free-for-all, my friend said: The laws are the same, the shirts are similar and there are twenty-two players on the pitch.
-But this is not the same game that is played in the Premier League.
+After half an hour of this frenetic, route one bean-feast, my friend said: There are twenty-two guys on the pitch.
+But they’re not playing football.

-Becoming a Panel umpire presented me with an opportunity to officiate some very good cricketers.
-The dearth of quality in the lower divisions – where two balls an over might trouble a batter – transformed into quality cricket with four decent balls out of six, spectacular fielding and an aptitude to build an innings.
+I witnessed this kind of mediocrity in the lower Divisions of the League.
+Guys coming out to bat with a pad not strapped and fielders returning the ball from the deep with an underarm throw – I sometimes wonder if the poor decisions I made in those three seasons were down to me also catching the mediocrity bug.
+My elevation to Panel umpire presented me with an opportunity to experience some very good cricket.
+The dearth of quality in the lower Divisions – where two balls an over might trouble a batter – transformed into four decent balls out of six, spectacular fielding, along with the aptitude and skill to build an innings.

-These nuances separate the bish-bash spear-carrying Romans from the few Charlton Hestons on the League circuit.
-Yes, cricket is certainly a hand-eye co-ordination sport and there are plenty of village blacksmiths who can clear a sight screen before getting caught (literally) with their hands in the Pick ‘n Mix trying to pinch a few more sweets.
-You can’t display hand-eye natural talent from the pavilion, but you can get to three figures if you know how to manipulate the strike to avoid the sassy leggie who is giving you a hard time, in the knowledge that your batting partner has worked him out.
+These nuances separate the spear-carrying Romans from the few Charlton Hestons on the League circuit.
+Yes, cricket is certainly a hand-eye co-ordination sport and there are plenty of village blacksmiths who can clear a sight screen.
+But to make a century you need to know how to manipulate the strike to avoid the sassy leg-spinner who is giving you a hard time, in the knowledge that your batting partner has worked him out.

-One player who regularly scores well, gets my batting nomination.
-Under my watch, he scored two centuries, both model innings for aspiring club cricketers.
-An opening bat, from the first over he takes charge with a trademark yes, one (or two), along with a sound defence and the full repertoire of boundary shots on the font and back foot.
-And he knows how to get the best value out of his time at the crease, cruising at a steady speed before moving to the outside lane, without lbreaking the speed limit.
+A player who regularly scores well, gets my batting nomination.
+I’ve seen him score two centuries, both model innings for aspiring club cricketers.
+An opening bat, from the first over he takes charge with a trademark yes, one, along with a sound defence and the full repertoire of boundary shots on the front and back foot.
+And he knows how to get the best value out of his time at the crease, cruising at a steady speed before moving to the outside lane without breaking the speed limit.
 I’ve also seen him get out early.
-His reaction is to walk off without the toys coming out of the cot, understanding that this type of incident is statistically rare.
+His reaction is to walk off without the toys coming out of the pram, understanding that this type of incident is statistically rare.
 I have never seen him get out to a false shot – the guy is class.

 Bowlers have different talent genes.
 A five-over spell that brings three wickets might look good in the scorebook but if twenty of the thirty deliveries fail to make the batter play the ball (not to mention the wides that can push the tally up to thirty-five balls) then the raw talent lottery win is not going to be a jackpot.

 The key component that separates good from mediocre is time.
-I have seen former Premier League footballers in their last hurrahs playing in a lower League, and despite carrying a few extra pounds of weight (not salary), they still orchestrate the game with their eyes closed.
-A talented batter who reaches a half century will continue annoying the fielding side with deft touches here, a controlled drive for two there and an occasional smack to the boundary to one of the two badly bowled balls in an over.
+I have seen former Premier League footballers in their last hurrahs playing in a lower League, and despite carrying a few extra pounds, they can still orchestrate a game with their eyes closed.
+A talented batter who reaches a half century will continue annoying the fielding side with deft touches, controlled drives and an occasional smack to the boundary.

 And of course, any fielder can change the course of a game with one throw at the stumps.
 In all the years I played cricket, it was rare to see such acrobatic feats.
-It’s hardly surprising that fielding has got so much better with players emulating the Twenty20 stunt men and twenty pound a month gyms churning out men of steel.
+It’s hardly surprising that fielding has got so much better with players emulating the Twenty20 stunt men along with twenty-pound-a month-gyms churning out men of steel.

 The majority of players I umpire are decent players who put in a shift.
 Some are destined for the Premier Division, and occasionally I hear of a youngster who is on the books of a county.
 A select few are able to turn in a performance that will be talked about for years.
-And I was present on such an occasion.
+I was there to witness such an occasion.

 Where did that come from?
 I ask.
 And before he can reply one of his mates answers: